semanux/website/README.md

 - List our relevant publications?
 - Minify the generated site.
-- Process images in assets to webp?
+- Process png and jpg images in `static` to webp?

 ## Tipps